-Pursuant to the company's existing articles of association, the company is managed by a Board of Directors composed of five to ten members elected by the general meeting and a number of representatives elected by the employees.
-The Board of Directors currently consists of $12\,\mathrm{members}$ , of which eight are elected by the general meeting and four are elected by and among the employees.
+Pursuant to the company's articles of association, the company is managed by a Board of Directors composed of five to 10 members elected by the general meeting and a number of representatives elected by the employees.

-The existing Board members elected by the general meeting were elected in 2014 and their election term expires in 2015, as Board members elected by the general meeting must retire at the following Annual General Meeting.
+Board members elected by the general meeting must retire at the following annual general meeting.
 However, such Board members shall be eligible for re-election, ref. article 8(1) of the articles of association.